rhythmagency/formulate/roadmap.md

 * **Store Submission Handler.** There is currently only a handler that sends an email on form submission.
 There will eventually be a handler that stores the values in a form submission and a dashboard to display those stored values.
 * **Field Comparison Validation.** Once implemented, this can be used to ensure that two fields match (e.g., for a password confirmation field).
 * **More Field Types.** Only a few field types are currently supported.
 As time goes on, more and more will be supported.
+* **Various Enhancements.** You can see a few more planned enhancements here: https://github.com/rhythmagency/formulate/labels/enhancement